DivyaJain-DataAnalyst/GitCanvas/README.md

 [![Streamlit Live App - Click here to view!](https://img.shields.io/badge/Streamlit-Live%20App-5314C4?logo=streamlit)](https://gitcanvas-dm.streamlit.app/)

 GitCanvas is a powerful Streamlit application that transforms your GitHub contribution history into stunning visual art.
-Say goodbye to boring green squares — visualize your coding journey with style!
+Say goodbye to boring green squares... visualize your coding journey with style, create your own themes, and make you GitHub truly personal!

 ## ✨ Features